-As Colombia’s largest producer of natural gas, Chevron plays an integral role in meeting the country’s energy needs.
-Through our partnership with Colombia’s national oil company, Ecopetrol, we produce enough natural gas to supply approximately half of the nation’s demand.
+As one of Colombia’s largest producers of natural gas, Chevron plays an integral role in meeting the country’s energy needs.
+Through our partnership with Colombia’s national oil company, Ecopetrol, we produce enough natural gas to supply approximately one-quarter of the nation’s demand.

-Chevron also is among Colombia’s leading suppliers of fuel and lubricants, through our subsidiary Chevron Petroleum Company.
-We sell lubricants under the Chevron® brand, operate a network of Texaco® service stations, and are major suppliers at the Bogotá and San Andrés airports.
+Chevron also is among Colombia’s leading suppliers of fuel and lubricants, through our subsidiary Chevron Petroleum Company, and we produce lubricants, coolants and greases locally and market them under the Chevron® brand.
+We also operate a network of Texaco® service stations and are a major supplier at the Bogotá and San Andrés airports.

-As an active member of the community, we support programs related to education, health, sustainable economic development, culture and the environment.
+As an active member of the community, we support programs related to economic development, education and health.

 exploration and production

-The company operates the fields and receives 43 percent of the production for the remaining life of each field and a variable production volume based on prior Chuchupa capital contributions.
+The company operates the Chuchupa and Ballena fields and receives 43 percent of the production for the remaining life of each field.
+We also receive a variable production volume based on prior Chuchupa capital contributions.

 marketing and retail

-Through our subsidiary Chevron Petroleum Company, Chevron operates a nationwide network of more than 400 Texaco® service stations.
-We have a 13.5 percent market share in automotive fuels, a 21.5 percent market share in aviation fuel and a 15 percent market share in lubricants.
+Through our subsidiary Chevron Petroleum Company, Chevron operates a nationwide network of nearly 420 Texaco® service stations.
+We have a 12 percent market share in automotive fuels, an 18 percent market share in aviation fuel and a 17 percent market share in lubricants.
 Chevron also has interests in 10 fuel terminals in Colombia.

-Under the Texaco name, the company sells a full line of branded products—including Texaco with Techron® gasoline and diesel fuel—through stations, sales agents and distributors in Colombia.
-Chevron markets lubricants, coolants and fuel treatments under Havoline®, Ursa®, Delo®, Techron® and other brands for consumer, commercial and industrial use.
+Under the Texaco name, the company sells a full line of branded products – including Texaco with Techron® gasoline and Techron D diesel fuel – through stations, sales agents and distributors in Colombia.
+Chevron markets lubricants, coolants and greases under Havoline®, Ursa®, Delo®, Techron® and other brands for consumer, commercial and industrial use.

 We are the only fuel distributor in the island territories of San Andrés and Providencia.

-Chevron provides enough natural gas for more than 4.5 million Colombian households, making us the country’s largest producer.
+Chevron provides enough natural gas for more than 4.5 million Colombian households, making us one of the country’s largest producers.

 in the community